Renée Sintenis: Career

 From 1913 she exhibited her sculptures regularly and was highly valued by her colleagues from the Free Secession, the most important Berlin artists' association, among others, by Max Liebermann, Max Beckmann, and Karl Schmidt-Rottluff.
 The opening of a gallery in Berlin in 1922 made her the most important protagonist of the well-known Flechtheim art circle in those years.
 The art-interested public was infatuated with her athletic figures, portraits of friends and the small-format self-portraits.

-In addition, due to her body size, slim figure, charisma, her self-confident, fashionable demeanor and androgynous beauty, she was often portrayed by artists like her husband, Emil Rudolf Weiß and Georg Kolbe, and by photographers, like Hugo Erfurth, Fritz Eschen and Frieda Riess.
+In addition, due to her height, slim figure, charisma, her self-confident, fashionable demeanor and androgynous beauty, she was often portrayed by artists like her husband, Emil Rudolf Weiß and Georg Kolbe, and by photographers, like Hugo Erfurth, Fritz Eschen, Jaro von Tucholka and Frieda Riess.
 She embodied perfectly the type of the 'new woman' of the 1920s, even if she appeared rather reserved.

 During the Weimar Republic, Renée Sintenis became an internationally recognized artist, with exhibitions in the Berlin Nationalgalerie, in Berlin, in Paris, the Tate Gallery, in London, the Museum of Modern Art, in New York, Glasgow and Rotterdam.
 Her small-sized depictions of athletes (boxers, footballers, runners) and portrait busts of their circle of friends were found in public and private collections around the world.

 In 1928 Sintenis won the bronze medal in the sculpture section of the art competition for the Summer Olympics in Amsterdam, for her "Footballeur".
 She is thought to be the first LGBTQ+ Olympic medallist.
 Renée Sintenis took part in the 1929 exhibition of the German Association of Artists in the Cologne State House, with five small-format animal sculptures.
 In 1930 she met the French sculptor Aristide Maillol in Berlin.
 In 1931 she was appointed as the first sculptor, and second woman after Käthe Kollwitz, together with 13 other artists, to join the Berlin Academy of the Arts – Fine Arts section, although the National Socialists forced her to leave in 1934.

 In 1932, she created a statue of the Berlin Bear, a bear standing on its hind legs with its arms raised, based on the Coat of arms of Berlin.
 The design was popular, and she sold many 15 cm statues of the bear, which brought wealth and was taken up again in later life.